Pruned inside-out polytopes, combinatorial reciprocity theorems and generalized permutahedra: Equivalent descriptions of permutahedra, generalized permutahedra, and hypergraphic polytopes

 Recall that generalized permutahedra are those polytopes that have a coarsening of the braid fan as normal fan.
-We first give a description of braid cones, then we recap the definition of submodular functions and finally proof the bijective relation between generalized permutahedra submodular function $z\colon 2^I\to \R$ with $z(\varnothing)=0$.
+Since the normal fan $\N(\Pol+\Q)$ of the Minkowski sum $\Pol+\Q$ of two polytopes $\Pol$ and $\Q$ is the common refinement of the two normal fans $\N(\Pol)$ and $\N(\Q)$ \cite[Proposition 7.12]{ziegler_lectures_1998}, generalized permutahedra are the (weak) Minkowski summands of standard permutahedra.
+That is, $\Pol\subset\R^d$ is a generalized permutahedron if and only if there exists a polytope $\Q\subset \R^d$ and a real scalar $\lambda>0$ such that $\Pol+\Q=\lambda \pi_{[d]}$.